Can I get a business loan if I am unemployed?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about loans.
 Our goal is to be an objective, third-party resource for everything loan related.
 We update our site regularly, and all content is reviewed by experts.

 Borrowers can get a business loan if they are unemployed but there are multiple facets impacting their chances of approval.

 Rob Schmidt, founder of 29doors.com and a former commercial banker, said securing financing while unemployed is “difficult but not impossible.”

-He said most lenders follow the “five C’s” for underwriting loans: character, capacity, capital, collateral, and conditions.
+He said most lenders, like banks and credit unions, follow the “five C’s” for underwriting loans: character, capacity, capital, collateral, and conditions.

 “Typically financing a new startup or project with debt can be achieved so long as you demonstrate a viable source of repayment,” Schmidt said.
 “If you can convince them you’ll have no problems repaying the loan regardless of your employment, then you’ll have a higher chance of getting funding.”